Katina (orca): Other calves and grandchildren

 Taku impregnated his mother when he reached sexual maturity.
-The resulting calf, a female named Nalani was born on September 18, 2006.
+The resulting calf, a female named Nalani, was born on September 18, 2006.
 According to an internal SeaWorld document, both Taku and Ikaika regularly displaced Nalani after they were introduced to her and Katina herself began displacing her and focusing her attention on her sons.
 Katina's usual maternal behavior only resumed after Taku and Ikaika were moved out of SeaWorld Orlando in November 2006.

-On October 9, 2010, Katina gave birth to her seventh calf and her third son, Makaio, just five days after her first offspring Kalina died.
+On October 9, 2010, Katina gave birth to her seventh and final calf, and her third son, Makaio, just five days after her first offspring Kalina died.
 He was sired by Tilikum, who had already fathered three of her previous children.
 As of December 2010, Makaio was 7 feet long and weighed approximately 550 pounds.

 Besides Keet, Katina's daughter Kalina had three other calves: Keto (male; born 1995 died 2024), Tuar (male; born 1999), and Skyla (female; born 2004 died 2021).
 Katina's son Taku fathered a male calf named Trua who was born to Takara on November 23, 2005.
 Keet, Kalina's oldest calf, has fathered two daughters of his own: Kalia (2004) and Halyn (2005–2008), making Katina the first ever great-grandmother at SeaWorld.
 Keto, Kalina's second son, had a son, Adán, in 2010, and a daughter, Victoria (2012-2013).
 On December 2, 2014, Kalia gave birth to Katina's first great-great grandchild, Amaya, sired by Ulises.
 Amaya died in August 2021.